Creative Lead at Snapchat

 #FastestFollower

-After the success of the XGhosted campaign, we were tasked with launching the next boot in the adidas X range.
-The new X Speedflow boots were created in collaboration with some of the fastest players in the game:
+adidas were launching the new X Speedflow boots, the fastest boots ever made, and created in collaboration with some of the fastest players in the game:

 Mohamed Salah, Serge Gnabry, Vivianne Miedema, Karim Benzema, Lindsey Horan, Son Heung-min, Scott McTominay, João Félix, Andreia Faria and… Leo Messi.